Lies, Lies and more lies.

 U.N. organizations can also encourage the ratification of relevant international agreements, assist the Parties to implement and comply with related obligations...and build capacity, including that of legislators at national and sub-national levels to prepare and ensure compliance with regulations and standards."

+The report declares that scaled-up and accelerated international cooperation" is required, with new coordination at "the international, sub-regional, and regional levels."
 Stronger regulation is needed, and to avoid the proliferation of national regulations and standards, the use of relevant international standards is essential -- an area where the U.N. can be very helpful, the report indicates.

 The U.N. is also ready to supply new kinds of statistics to bolster and measure the changes that the organization foresees including indicators that do away with old notions of economic growth and progress and replace them with new statistics.
+One example: the U.N.
+System of Environmental-Economic Accounting (SEEA), which will become an internationally agreed statistical framework in 2012."

 These changes, the authors reassure readers, will only be done in line with the domestic development agendas of the countries involved.